Skip to content

 What we know

-The underlying demographic logic Gates was citing is well-established: countries with lower child mortality rates consistently have lower birth rates, because parents who are confident children will survive to adulthood choose to have smaller families.
-This 'demographic transition' is documented across dozens of countries.
-The Gates Foundation has pledged billions to vaccine programs that have saved millions of lives, as documented by a 2024 Lancet study estimating global immunization efforts saved approximately 154 million lives over 50 years.
+The underlying demographic logic Gates was citing is a well-established phenomenon in population science known as the demographic transition.
+Countries with lower child mortality rates consistently show lower birth rates over time, because parents who are confident their children will survive to adulthood tend to choose to have fewer children overall, a pattern documented across dozens of countries as they have moved through economic and public health development.
+The Gates Foundation has committed billions of dollars to global vaccine programs that have measurably saved lives rather than ended them, and a 2024 study published in The Lancet estimated that fifty years of global immunization efforts prevented roughly 154 million deaths, mostly among children under five.

 Common claims